DHTMLX/docs-suite/docs/data_collection/api/datacollection_change_event.md

 @signature: {'change: (id?: string, status?: Statuses, obj?: any) => void;'}

 @params:
-- id				string		the id of an item
+- `id: string` - the id of an item
-- status			string 		the status of the operation:"add"|"update"|"remove"
+- `status: string` - the status of the operation:"add"|"update"|"remove"
-- updatedItem		object		the object of an updated item
+- `updatedItem: object` - the object of an updated item

 @example:
 data.events.on("Change", function(id,status,updatedItem){